 It is essential that during the early years of childhood any eye problems are detected and all children should regularly visit the optician.
 Difficulties with reading are common when the eyes struggle to keep vision stable and clear.
 Dyslexia is not an eye condition but individuals may also have unstable binocular vision or focusing difficulties.
-We provide enhanced tests for both children and adults with dyslexia or binocular vision difficulties.
+We provide enhanced tests for children, often at the request of their school.

 Every child should have regular eye tests, stable, clear & comfortable vision is essential for your child to reach their academic potential.

 If your child has poor eye muscle control, we may recommend HTS (Home Vision Therapy) treatment, a combination of computer based eye exercises with progress checks.
 Orthoptic exercises are effective in treating and often curing convergence and accommodative problems which are both relatively common.
 This can sometimes reduce or eliminate the need for glasses in children.
-Your child would have to visit Sarah, our Optometrist, for monthly progress checks.
-Similar techniques can also be effective in treating binocular instability in adults.
+Your child would have to visit us for progress checks, usually for 2-3 months.

-The HTS program takes a maximun of 20 minutes a day, 5 days a week we can also monitor your child’s progress online. http://www.homevisiontherapy.com/children.php
+The HTS program takes a maximum of 20 minutes a day, 5 days a week we can also monitor your child’s progress online.

 Coloured Overlays and ReadEz tints

-The symptoms of Irlen syndrome are very similar to eye muscle underaction.
-Many studies have shown that children have less need for tints and overlays following vision therapy, an enhanced vision assessment should therefore always be done on children who may have Irlen syndrome.
+The symptoms of Visual Stress syndrome are very similar to eye muscle underaction.
+Many studies have shown that children have less need for tints and overlays following vision therapy, an enhanced vision assessment should therefore always be done on children who may have visual stress or reading difficulties.

-Irlen syndrome affects reading because words, letters and spaces may appear to move on the page.
-We have specially designed tests for Irlen and can give your child a coloured overlay for a trial period.
-Tints work much better in glasses than in overlays and we use an affordable tint system called ReadEz, developed at City University London.
+Visual Stress (Irlen) syndrome affects reading because words, letters and spaces may appear to move on the page and it may be difficult to concentrate.
+We have specially designed tests and may suggest your child uses a coloured overlay for a trial period.
+Tints in glasses work much better than overlays and we use a tint system called ReadEz, developed at City University London.

-We stock a large range of childrens frames to give a choice of glasses whatever your child’s face shape and we guarantee a great fit.
-Childrens frames cost around £30.
-Basic plastic lenses are covered by the NHS voucher, for children we usually recommend Trivex lenses which are strong, lightweight and fully UV protective.
-The NHS does not fund ReadEz tints.
+We stock a range of quality childrens frames to give a choice of glasses whatever your child’s face shape and we guarantee a great fit.
+Basic lenses may be funded by an NHS voucher, for children we may recommend lenses which are stronger, lightweight and fully UV protective.
+The NHS does not fund ReadEz tints or enhanced assessments.